happynear/caffe-windows/README.md

 Update
 ======
+2015/08/06 CuDNN v3 is released!
+The new 3rdparty library with CuDNN v3 can be downloaded from http://pan.baidu.com/s/1i390tZB.
+In this update, I use an ungainly method to build the caffe core functions in one project as a static lib.
+I am still looking for better solutions.
+Issue and Pull Request are welcomed.

 2015/07/07  Visual Studio 2013 with CUDA 7.0 is now supported.
-A beta version 3rdparty library can be downloaded from http://pan.baidu.com/s/1sj3IvzZ.
+A beta version 3rdparty library can be downloaded from ~http://pan.baidu.com/s/1sj3IvzZ(deprecated)~.
 All the libraries have been updated to the latest version.
 Please help me try and report bugs.

 WARNING: Due to the low compile speed of VS2012 with CUDA 6.5, VS2012 3rdparty library will not continue to be updated after September, 2015.
 If you are configuring a new platform, we strongly recommend you to use Visual Studio 2013 and CUDA 7.0.